 - Weavr provides an open and publicly accessible cloud-based platform that connects payment networks and payment service providers and makes available software tools enabling the innovators of payment services to define, deploy and use pre-configured digital payment flows in their products and services.

-- These terms apply to the Sandbox Environment and by accessing the Weavr Platform and System you are agreeing to these terms.
-Should you wish for access to the Live Environment and Payment Services you will need to register for a Weavr Production Account and agree to additional terms.
+- These terms apply to the use of the Sandbox Environment and by accessing the Weavr Platform and System you are agreeing to these terms.
+Should you wish for access to the Live Environment and Payment Services you will need to register for a Live Account and agree to additional terms.

 1. SANDBOX ENVIRONMENT

-With your acceptance of these terms you are granted access to dedicated Weavr Sandbox Account, and to the Sandbox Environment.
+With your acceptance of these terms we are granting you access to a dedicated Sandbox Account, and to the Sandbox Environment.
 You must not share your access credentials with any other party.
 Doing so will constitute a material breach of this agreement.

-1.1.1 In the Sandbox Environment we enable you to access our test technology platform via our approved APIs to configure, Sandbox, integrate and test your preferred payment service (“the Sandbox Environment”).
+1.1.1 In the Sandbox Environment we enable you to access our test technology platform via our approved APIs to configure, build, integrate and test your preferred payment service for embedding in your Application.

-1.1.4 Access to the Sandbox Environment is provided at no charge but if you exceed what we consider are reasonable levels of use of our APIs we may block any further API calls till the next month.
+1.1.4 Access to the Sandbox Environment is provided at no charge but if you exceed what we consider are reasonable levels of use of our APIs we may block any further API access for a period which we determine as suitable.

 ii. you failing to comply with any of these terms or any reasonable instruction we may issue;

 iii. you withholding information which can reasonable be considered to be relevant in our granting you access to the System;

 iv. your usage generating system loads that are materially higher than that required for testing, and/or resulting in material negative impact on the performance of the Sandbox Environment.